- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 An Emotional Support Animal is a dog or other common domestic animal that provides theraputic support to a disabled or elderly owner through companionship, non-judgmental positive regard, affection, and a focus in life.
 If a doctor determines that a patient with a disabling mental illness would benefit from the companionship of an emotional support animal, the doctor may write letters supporting a request by the patient to keep the ESA in "no pets" housing or to travel with the ESA in the cabin of an aircraft.
 ESAs are not task trained like service dogs are.
 Handlers of ESAs are not permitted public accommodation and access like handlers of service dogs.

 More information about Service Dogs is available from Assistance Dogs International.

 FAQSQ: WHO TRAINS THE SERVICE DOGS?

 A: In Give Us Paws' training program, the primary trainer of the Service Dog is the dog's disabled handler with the instruction, coaching and guidance of a qualified dog trainer supported by our staff.
-Our trainer will come to a client's home an average of once a week, with initial training sessions scheduled 2 or 3 times each week.
 Each training session will last 1 hour.
-The handler will be required to log 4 hours of training each week.
+The handler will be required to log training sessions each week.
 At completion of the program, a handler/service dog team will have passed the Public Access Test developed by Assistance Dogs International (ADI) and have full control of at least three tasks that mitigate the handler's disability.
 The handler will have training skills and the dog will have foundation behaviors to help develop further task behaviors as needed.Q: HOW MUCH DOES IT COST TO TRAIN A DOG?

 A: Any disabled American Veteran can apply to Give Us Paws to train their existing dog that's over 6 months and less than 6 years old.
 This service is also available to other Americans with disabilities.
 Please view our eligibility requirements.
 Once an application is accepted, an evaluation interview will be conducted and every attempt will be made to acquire funding for candidates.Q: HOW DOES GIVE US PAWS GET FUNDING?